rees-kyle/public_personal_knowledge_base/dependencies/localhost/Computing/notes/languages.high-level.markup.html.guide.key-components.md

 ---
 id: oarqd32fyp9dnvv2eqflrfl
-title: 1 - Key Components
+title: 2 - Key Components
 desc: ''
-updated: 1702396762294
+updated: 1702485492762
 created: 1702320420854
 ---

-In HTML (Hypertext Markup Language), elements, tags, and attributes are fundamental concepts that structure the content and define the presentation of a web page.
+In HTML (Hypertext Markup Language), `elements`, `tags`, and `attributes` are fundamental concepts that structure the content and define the presentation of a web page.
 Here's a brief explanation of each:

 ## Elements